mynk4121/EtherFlow/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to access the application.

-## Contributions

-Contributions to EtherFlow are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.